shadowezz/Productiv/docs/DeveloperGuide.md

 * 2a.
 Produtiv detects an error in the command.

     * 2a1.
-Productiv displays an error message
+Productiv displays an error message.

     * 2a2.
-User enters the command again
+User enters the command again.

     * Steps 2a1-2a2 are repeated until the command entered is correct.